boxdot/gerritbot-rs/README.md

 ### AWS SQS mode

-The bot is polling the Cisco Spark messages from an AWS SQS queue provided by the configuration `spark.sqs` and `spark.sqs_region`.
-The url of the queue can be registered in Spark in the same way as in direct mode.
+The bot is polling the WebEx Teams messages from an AWS SQS queue provided by the configuration `spark.sqs` and `spark.sqs_region`.
+The url of the queue can be registered in WebEx Teams in the same way as in direct mode.

 See configuration example file in [config-sqs.yml](config-sqs.yml) in the repository.